Collaborate with other Boy Scouts and Discovery Place Science educators to earn your Sustainability Merit Badge.

-- Parking fee for Discovery Place Science Parking Deck and Museum admission for chaperones or siblings is not included.
+- Parking fee for Discovery Place Science Parking Deck and Museum admission is not included.

 - Discovery Place is not able to offer a refund if a Scout is not able to attend.
 However, if a Scout is not able to attend, he may notify Discovery Place of his situation and either recruit a Scout to take his place or ask Discovery Place to apply his paid fee toward registration for a future merit badge program.